rolandwalker/minimal-session-saver/README.markdown

 When frame-bufs.el is present, the session associated with a particular frame can be stored and recovered.

-Five interactive commands are provided to manage sessions:
+Several interactive commands are provided to manage sessions:

 	minimal-session-saver-store
 	minimal-session-saver-load